Samuel Pisar

-Samuel Pisar (March 18, 1929 – July 27, 2015) was a Polish-American lawyer, author, and a Holocaust survivor.
+Samuel Pisar (March 18, 1929 – July 27, 2015) was a Polish-American lawyer, author, and Holocaust survivor.

 Early life

 Pisar was born in Białystok, Poland, to Jewish parents David and Helaina (née Suchowolska) Pisar.
 His father established the region's first taxi service.

 His parents and younger sister Frieda were murdered in the Holocaust.
-Pisar was sent to Majdanek, Bliżyn, Auschwitz, Sachsenhausen, Oranienburg, Dachau and ultimately to the Engelberg Tunnel near Leonberg.
+Pisar was sent to the Majdanek, Bliżyn, Auschwitz, Sachsenhausen, Oranienburg, and Dachau death camps and ultimately to the Engelberg Tunnel near Leonberg.
 At the end of the war, he escaped during a death march; after making a break into the forest, he found refuge in a US tank.
 He is the only Holocaust survivor of the 900 children of his Polish school.

 After the liberation, Pisar spent a year and a half in the American occupation zone of Germany, engaging in black marketeering with fellow survivors.
 He was rescued by an aunt living in Paris.
 An uncle sent him to Melbourne, Australia, where he resumed his studies.

 He attended George Taylor and Staff School (now Taylors College) and went on to attain a Bachelor of Laws from the University of Melbourne in 1953.
 After recovering from a bout of tuberculosis, he traveled to the United States and earned a juris doctor from Harvard University.
 He also held a doctorate from the Sorbonne.

 Career

 Legal career

 In 1950, Pisar worked for the United Nations in New York and Paris.
 He returned to Washington in 1960 to become a member of John F. Kennedy's economic and foreign policy task force.
 He was also an advisor to the State Department, the Senate and House committees.

-As a lawyer, Pisar's clients included many Fortune 500 companies and many known business leaders of the 20th and 21st century.
+Pisar's legal clients included many Fortune 500 companies and business leaders of the 20th and 21st century.
 His books have been translated into many languages.

-Pisar was the longtime lawyer and confidant of Robert Maxwell.
-Pisar was possibly the last person to speak to Maxwell before he apparently fell to his death from his luxury yacht in November 1991.
+As the longtime lawyer and confidant of Robert Maxwell, Pisar was possibly the last person to speak to the man (who maintained links to the British MI6, the Soviet KGB and the Israeli Mossad) before he apparently fell to his death from his luxury yacht in November 1991.

 Literary career

 Pisar's memoir, Of Blood and Hope, in which he tells the story of how he survived the Holocaust, received the Present Tense literary award in 1981.
-He wrote a narration based on his experiences and his anger at God, for Leonard Bernstein's Symphony No. 3 ("Kaddish").
-He stated that the idea came from Bernstein, who felt Pisar could bring a more authentic voice to the symphony than he could, not having gone through the Holocaust himself.
+He wrote a narration, based on his experiences and his anger at God, for Leonard Bernstein's Symphony No. 3 ("Kaddish").
+Pisar stated that the idea came from Bernstein, who felt Pisar could bring a more authentic voice to the symphony than he could, not having gone through the Holocaust himself.

 After Bernstein's death and the attacks on the World Trade Center, Pisar wrote Dialogue with God, in which he expressed his concern for the future of mankind.
 In June 2009, the poem was recited by Pisar at a performance of Kaddish at Yad Vashem in Jerusalem, Israel.

 Other activities

-Pisar co-founded Yad Vashem-France, was a Director of the Foundation pour la Mémoire de la Shoah, and a Trustee of the Brookings Institution Washington.
+Pisar co-founded Yad Vashem-France, was a Director of the Fondation pour la Mémoire de la Shoah, and a Trustee of the Brookings Institution Washington.